Cellar Waterproofing

-Do you want to convert your cellar into a functional room in your home?
+Do you want to convert your cellar into a dry functional room in your home?
 If so, it is essential that your cellar is waterproof.
-Cellars will often lie below a “perched water table”; this means water may saturate the ground at a higher level than normal, before sinking down to the true ‘water table’, at a lower level.
+Cellars can lie within a “perched water table”; this means water may saturate the ground at a higher level than normal, before sinking down to non permeable substrate.
 This ‘perched’ effect can cause many cellars to suffer from hydrostatic pressure.

-When hydrostatic pressure builds against the cellar wall, masonry and brickwork will crack and leaks will cause water will flow into the cellar and even small volumes of water will cause the cellar to become a damp, dank and dingy part of your home.
+When hydrostatic pressure builds against the cellar wall, masonry and brickwork can crack and leaks would cause water to flow into the cellar and will cause the space to become a damp, dank and dingy part of your home.

-Damp conditions are a serious threat to health of any room on the home as they can allow problems like dry rot and wet rot to thrive and they attract household pests.
+Damp conditions are a serious threat to the health of any room in the home as they can allow problems like dry rot and wet rot to thrive, mould to form and they attract household pests.
 This is the last thing anyone would want to happen to their newly converted cellar.

 There are a few ways to waterproof a cellar, and these options vary from traditional to modern techniques.
 In a lot of cellars you will find that a traditional method of waterproofing like cementitious tanking or an external drainage system like a French drain has already been installed but has degraded over time.

-Regardless of the reason your cellar needs waterproofing there are two main ways you can approach a retrofit solution:
+Regardless of the reason your cellar needs to be waterproofed there are two main ways you can approach a retrofit solution:

 You can find out more about this process on our tanking a cellar web page.

-A modern cellar waterproofing system is a completely different concept to a traditional system like tanking.
-Where a cementitious coating of the cellar wall will create a barrier to stop water from entering the cellar, a modern cellar waterproofing system will allow water ingress but channel it, drain it and pump it away safely and hidden from view.
+A modern cellar cavity drainage waterproofing system is a different concept to a traditional system like tanking.
+Where a cementitious coating of the cellar wall will create a barrier to stop water from entering the cellar, a modern cellar cavity drained waterproofing system will allow water ingress but channel it, drain it and pump it away safely and hidden from view.

 By controlling the water ingress "behind the scenes" and channelling it away these systems are less at risk from the cracks and leaks caused by hydrostatic pressure and are also easier to maintain.